clement-lo/my-in-vitro-electrophysiology-analysis/README.md

    - For companies, organizations, or individuals seeking to use this code in proprietary software or for commercial purposes, a separate commercial license is required.
 This license allows the use of the code without the restrictions of the GPL, including the ability to keep derivative works closed-source.

-   If you are interested in obtaining a commercial license, please contact me to discuss terms and pricing.
+   If you are interested in obtaining a commercial license, please contact me to discuss further

-### Key Features of the Commercial License:

-- No obligation to disclose source code modifications.
-- Ability to use the code in closed-source projects.
-- Custom support and maintenance options are available.
-- Licensing fees and/or royalties apply.

-### How to Apply for a Commercial License

-To obtain a commercial license, please contact with the following information:

-- Your name, company, and contact information.
-- A brief description of how you intend to use the software.
-- Any specific requirements or support needs you may have.

 Your request will be reviewed and a quote and licensing agreement tailored to your needs will be provided.